Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 Contoso has decided to use Geo-affinitized subscriptions which will greatly simplify networking and connectivity.
 Workloads that do require multiple regions, will have at least one subscription for each region including for business continuity and disaster recovery purposes.

-Contoso has decided to use Azure Resource Tags for billing and chargeback purposes instead of blending a cost management structure within the Management Group and Subscription hierarchy.
+Contoso has decided to use Azure Resource Tags for billing and charge back purposes instead of blending a cost management structure within the Management Group and Subscription hierarchy.
 This will provide horizontal capabilities to query cost across multiple subscriptions.
 Tags required for billing (Department and Cost Center) will be enforced by policy at landing zone management group scope.

 ![Contoso MG structure](./media/contoso-mg-structure.png)